louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Gastric cancer, version 2.2025, NCCN clinical practice guidelines in oncology [^8a1ddcbd].
 Journal of the National Comprehensive Cancer Network (2025).
 High credibility.

-Gastric cancer — guideline category note states: "Note: All recommendations are category 2A unless otherwise indicated."
+Gastric cancer — guideline category note states: "Note: All recommendations are category 2A unless otherwise indicated".

 ---